Saliva ban made it difficult to maintain ball as sweat not effective: Bumrah | Sports-Games

 The ban on saliva turned out to be a handicap for the bowlers since the sweat was not effective to shine the ball, India pace spearhead Jasprit bumrah said on Friday after England called the shots on the opening day of the series-opener, here.
 Skipper Joe Root's unbeaten century in his 100th Test took England to 263 for three on a lifeless Chepauk track where the red SG Test lost its hardness after 40th over.

-He also explained that sweat which is lighter than saliva is not at all a good option to prepare the ball for reverse swing. ''In India, the ball gets scuffed up easily.
+He also explained that sweat, which is lighter than saliva, is not at all a good option to prepare the ball for reverse swing. ''In India, the ball gets scuffed up easily.
 So to make the ball heavy, you have to shine one side sometimes, with sweat and it doesn't really serve the purpose.
 You can't make one side heavy with sweat and it doesn't really work that way. ''But these are the rules and we have to make do with what we have at the moment,'' said Bumrah.
+The Chepauk wicket is certainly not bowling friendly, Bumrah lamented.

+''This is my first match over here.
+The wicket was on the flatter side, not lot of lateral movement was there.
+It was abrasive but we are not trying to complaint how the wicket is but trying to figure out what the solutions are. ''We are trying to look at options that are there in our hand and create as many chances as we can,'' he said.

+Questions being raised about the Indian team management for not including an attacking option like Kuldeep Yadav on a flat deck but Bumrah feels that a lot of things can be said in hindsight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)